 N'gata is located in the onshore Kombe-N'sepe Block.
 This is a large structural three-way fault trap comprised of multiple stacked targets within Paleogene and Upper Cretaceous deepwater turbidite reservoir sequences.
 It is located north of the Kribi Field and southeast of the Matanda discoveries.
-An exploration well was spud in early 2011 and is currently being drilled.
+N'gata has an estimated pay thickness of approximately 130 feet.
+An exploration well is anticipated to be drilled in the first half of 2011.